juriad/advent2023/README.md

 - ATS - cannot install, fails to build
 - Constraint Handling Rules - not standalone
 - PL/I - did manage to compile example but not to run it
+- LFE - not even the hello world works
+- LogTalk - could not figure out input and parsing strings
+- Oz, Mozart - cannot figure how to use I/O